-N. Tardiness: A tardy is the absence of any student at the time attendance is taken, provided the student is in attendance before the end of class.
+N. Tardiness: A tardy is the absence of any student at the time attendance is taken, provided the student is in attendance before the end of class except in the cases of checking in to school after the designated start time.
 When a student reports to school late or to a class late, the tardy must be appropriately identified as excused or unexcused.
 Repeated and/or excessive incidents of tardiness may potentially result in disciplinary action for the student.